microsoft/Nonprofits/GrantManagement/README.md

 ## Migrate from AppSource/PPAC

-Moving off the retired AppSource/PPAC version?
+Moving from the AppSource/PPAC version?
 See the [migration guide](../Documents/ppac-to-github-migration.md).

 ## Use